sebastien/libparsing/README.md

 #### <a name="Match_free_destructor"><span class="classifier">destructor</span> `Match_free`</a>

  Frees the given match.
-If the match is `MATCH_FAILURE`, then it won't
+If the match is `FAILURE`, then it won't
 	 be feed.
-This means that most of the times you won't need to free a failed match, as it's likely to be the `MATCH_FAILURE` singleton.
+This means that most of the times you won't need to free a failed match, as it's likely to be the `FAILURE` singleton.

 ```c
 void Match_free(Match* this);